injili/alx-low_level_programming/0x0B-malloc_free/README.md

 - [_putchar.c](_putchar.c) is used to write the output.
 - In the examples, the `main.c` files are shown as examples.
 You can use them to test the functions.
 - [main.h](main.h) - The custom header file.
+- Files; a, c, f, g, and s are compiled C files.